 Established in 1850, the railway connection between Stuttgart and Ulm is no longer up to the demands placed upon it by the requirements of modern railway service.
 This section is part of the European high-speed railway route from Paris to Budapest via Strasbourg, Stuttgart, Munich, Vienna, and Bratislava.
 The Deutsche Bahn AG railway company, Baden-Württemberg state, regional traffic authority and Stuttgart city council, the German federal government and the European Union are currently implementing one of the most innovative and comprehensive railway projects in Europe, including 60 km of new permanent railway from Stuttgart to Ulm as well as the conversion of Stuttgart’s main station from a terminus to an underground transit station.
 Named Stuttgart 21, the project has a total investment of around € 6 billion, and is currently one of the world’s most demanding infrastructure projects.

 A tunnel will connect the new underground transit station in the heart of Stuttgart to the airport and planned high-speed railway to Ulm with entry tunnels, some in open construction, as well as railway and road overpasses, trough structures, niches, new track and other engineering structures.
 The ring track underneath the city will substantially cut journey times for passengers.
-Construction work should be completed by the end of 2019.
+Commissioning of the Stuttgart-Ulm rail project is planned for the end of 2025.

 The geotechnical and hydrogeological conditions of the Gipskeuper formation are exceptionally demanding as well as the location within Stuttgart’s drinking water and medicinal spring protection zone.